• Skip to primary navigation

 • Vegetable oil

-• Tall clear containers – Vases and mason jars work great, too
+• Tall clear containers – vases and mason jars work great, too

 The materials needed: clear vases, water, vegetable oil, a box of Alka Seltzer tablets, and three small bottles of coloring (green, purple, and orange).